Headshot of Shameema Sikder.

 Research Interests:

-• Surgical Education
+• Surgical education

-• Cornea and Cataract Surgery
+• Cornea and cataract surgery

-Dr. Sikder is the director of the Center of Excellence for Ophthalmic Surgical Education and Training (OphSET) at the Johns Hopkins Hospital.
+Sikder is additionally the director of the Center of Excellence for Ophthalmic Surgical Education and Training at the Johns Hopkins Hospital.
 She has a particular interest in surgical education and is working on technologies that could be implemented at the international level to improve the level of ophthalmic surgical care.